Lego Star Wars Holiday Special trailer sees Rey meet Baby Yoda

-The Lego Star Wars Holiday Special got its first trailer on Thursday, revealing how Rey will time travel through major events in the timeline.
-The special hits Disney Plus on Nov.
-17.
+The Lego Star Wars Holiday Special got its first trailer on Thursday, revealing how Rey will time-travel through major events in the saga, including Luke Skywalker's run on the Death Star and a moment with The Mandalorian's Baby Yoda.
+The special, which hits Disney Plus on Nov.
+17, takes inspiration from the infamously bad 1978 Holiday Special.

+It kicks off with Rey and the rest of the heroes celebrating Life Day (Lando gets a sweet cape!) in the wake of The Rise of Skywalker, before the Jedi gets a mysterious crystal that sends her on a cross-timeline adventure.

 Discuss: Lego Star Wars Holiday Special trailer sees Rey meet Baby Yoda